News

 8th – 15th December 2023, 10 – 5.

-There will be a Symposium also titled ‘Talking Sculpture: Dialects of Making’ on 25th January 2024.
+There is a Symposium also titled ‘Talking Sculpture: Dialects of Making’ on 21st March 2024.

-Key note speaker will be the renowned feminist art academic Grizelda Pollock.
+Key note speaker is the renowned feminist art academic Grizelda Pollock.

-This one-day symposium will support an overdue conversation to reassert the importance, histories and future legacies of abstract sculpture made by women artists, including artists with lived experience of misogyny and gendered oppression.
+This one-day symposium supports an overdue conversation to reassert the importance, histories and future legacies of abstract sculpture made by women artists, including artists with lived experience of misogyny and gendered oppression.

 There is still an underrepresentation of women sculptors working in abstraction.
-This symposium aims to address this imbalance and examine sculptural abstraction and the ways it is and can be understood within the contemporary sculptural field.
-In collaboration with the artist collective Talking Sculpture Making, this symposium will support intergenerational discussion from abstract sculptors across the UK working today.
+This symposium aims to address this imbalance and examine abstract sculpture and the ways it is and can be understood within the contemporary sculptural field.
+In collaboration with the artist collective Talking Sculpture Making (TSM), this symposium supports intergenerational discussion from abstract sculptors across the UK working today.

-Drawing from a presentation of abstract sculpture presented at Vessel Gallery, York St John University’s public art gallery, the symposium will forefront the embodied experience of viewing sculpture with the purpose of; questioning the role language plays in making sense of and asserting representation, the material conditions of making, the histories and context of abstract sculpture; to reflect on legacies and propose support structures to address the underrepresentation of abstraction within the ongoing feminist repositioning of sculpture.
+Drawing from a presentation of abstract sculpture at Vessel, York St John University’s public art gallery, the symposium forefronts the embodied experience of viewing sculpture with the purpose of; questioning the role language plays in making sense of and asserting representation, the material conditions of making, the histories and context of abstract sculpture; to reflect on legacies and propose support structures to address the underrepresentation of abstraction within the ongoing feminist repositioning of sculpture.

 More information on the day and details on how to register coming soon.